-Mohs Micrographic Surgery Newport Beach
+Mohs Micrographic Surgery in Newport Beach, CA

 Mohs micrographic surgery is the excision of a cancer from the skin, followed by the detailed mapping and complete microscopic examination of the cancerous tissue and the margins surrounding it.
 If the margins are cancer-free, the surgery is ended.
 If not, more tissue is removed, and this procedure is repeated until the margins of the final tissue examined are clear of cancer.